research Projects and Academic Courses

 Port St. Joe

-The 2019-2021 project focuses on the City of Port St. Joe, its surrounding region’s recovery from Hurricane Michael and their long-term resilience.
-On October 10, 2018, Hurricane Michael, the first Category 5 storm to hit the U.S. mainland since 1992, made landfall near Mexico Beach, twelve miles west of Port St. Joe.
-The storm devastated communities across the Florida Panhandle and into Georgia.
+The 2019–2021 project focuses on the City of Port St. Joe and the surrounding region’s recovery from Hurricane Michael and their long-term resilience.
+On October 10, 2018, Hurricane Michael, the first Category 5 storm to hit the U.S. mainland since 1992, made landfall near Mexico Beach, twelve miles west of Port St. Joe, devastating communities across the Florida Panhandle and into Georgia.

-The FRC process began with community workshops that illustrated the values, goals, and needs of the residents of Port St. Joe.
-The information gleaned from these workshops was passed on to UF faculty in a Request for Proposals, to encourage faculty and student research initiatives that would explore community resilience.
-These Faculty-Led Research Initiatives were undertaken during the Spring of 2020, exploring built environment, social and cultural resilience.
+The FRC process began with community workshops that identified the values, goals, and needs of Port St. Joe residents.
+The information gathered was shared with UF faculty through a Request for Proposals to encourage faculty- and student-led research initiatives exploring community resilience.
+These initiatives, undertaken during Spring 2020, focused on built environment, social, and cultural resilience.

-These research initiatives culminated in a community workshop held in August of 2020, during which the research results were shared and given feedback by the community.
-Additionally, the Spring 2020 research process led to community-prioritization of three projects for further development and potential implementation.
-These three projects, Urban Connection: The Civic Center, Environment: Parks and Open Space, and Shelter: Affordable and Resilient Housing, are underway during Fall 2020 and Spring 2021.
-These three projects continue to involve community stakeholders, with the goal of developing resilient design and policy that will be implemented through future grants to the City.
-The projects will be passed on to the community in the Fall of 2021.
+The research initiatives culminated in a community workshop held in August 2020, where findings were shared and reviewed with community members.
+The Spring 2020 process also led to the prioritization of three projects for further development and potential implementation: Urban Connection: The Civic Center, Environment: Parks and Open Space, and Shelter: Affordable and Resilient Housing.
+These projects continued through Fall 2020 and Spring 2021 with ongoing community stakeholder involvement to support resilient design and policy development for future implementation.

 Community Workshop